dgc-network/coliving-protocol/identity-service/src/notifications/README.md

 Note: Milestones use a different flow from the other notifications.

 **TrendingAgreement**
-Scenario: User U1 posts agreement T1 which breaking into the top 10 weekly trending agreements as number 3
+Scenario: User U1 posts digital_content T1 which breaking into the top 10 weekly trending agreements as number 3
 DB Entries
 * Notification - userId: U1, entityId: T1, type: 'TrendingAgreement'
   * NotificationAction - actionEntityType: 'weekly-all', entityId: 3

-A notification is only created if the agreement is in the top 10 trending list.
+A notification is only created if the digital_content is in the top 10 trending list.
-These notifications do not stack meaning a new notification with be created if the agreement moves up the trending list.
+These notifications do not stack meaning a new notification with be created if the digital_content moves up the trending list.
-If a agreement in the same genre already has a notification and 6 hours has passed and it has moved up the trending list, then another notification is created.
+If a digital_content in the same genre already has a notification and 6 hours has passed and it has moved up the trending list, then another notification is created.

 **RemixCreate**
-Scenario: User U1 uploads agreement T1 that remixes agreement T2 owned by user U2
+Scenario: User U1 uploads digital_content T1 that remixes digital_content T2 owned by user U2
 DB Entries
 * Notification - userId: U2, entityId: T1, type: 'RemixCreate'
-  * NotificationAction - actionEntityType: 'agreement', entityId: T2
+  * NotificationAction - actionEntityType: 'digital_content', entityId: T2

 Note: RemixCreate notifications do not stack.
-The means that if multiple users remix the same agreement, the original landlord will not receive a single notifications will all of the remix, instead it will be multiple individual notifications.
+The means that if multiple users remix the same digital_content, the original landlord will not receive a single notifications will all of the remix, instead it will be multiple individual notifications.

 **RemixCosign**
-Scenario: User U1 owns agreement T1 that remixes agreement T2 owned by user U2 and U2 cosigns T1
+Scenario: User U1 owns digital_content T1 that remixes digital_content T2 owned by user U2 and U2 cosigns T1
 DB Entries
 * Notification - userId: U1, entityId: T1, type: 'CosignAgreement'
   * NotificationAction - actionEntityType: 'user', entityId: U2

 Note: RemixCosign notifications do not stack.
-The means that if a agreement remixes multiple other agreements and the original landlord of those agreements cosign the remix, the remix upload user will not receive a single notifications will all of the remix cosigned, but instead get multiple individual notifications.
+The means that if a digital_content remixes multiple other agreements and the original landlord of those agreements cosign the remix, the remix upload user will not receive a single notifications will all of the remix cosigned, but instead get multiple individual notifications.